Tutorials

 Red = line / vector engraving

-Gray = no operation / layer to be ignored
+Gray = no editing / layer to ignore

-Note that unrecognized colors and layer names are automatically read in as 'cuts'.
-These lines are shown in blue in the preview.
+Please note: Unrecognized colors and layer names are automatically read as 'cutting'.
+These lines are shown blue in the preview.